-Combine milk, sugar and yeast in small bowl; set aside 10 minutes.
+Combine milk, sugar and yeast in bowl; set aside 10 minutes.

 Combine flour blend and salt in large stand mixer bowl; beat with stand mixer on low speed, gradually adding yeast mixture until well combined.
 Add butter and eggs; beat, scraping bowl occasionally, until well mixed.
-Increase speed to high; beat until batter is very smooth (about 3 minutes).
+Increase speed to high; beat about 3 minutes or until batter is very smooth.

 Cover, let rise in warm place 1 hour.

 Grease 8x4-inch loaf pan.
 Stir dough; pour into pan, leveling top.
-Loosely cover with greased plastic food wrap; let rise until just above top edge of pan (20 to 30 minutes).
+Loosely cover with greased plastic food wrap; let rise 20-30 minutes or until just above top edge of pan.

-Meanwhile, heat oven to 350°F. Bake for 42 to 50 minutes or until top is golden brown.
-Remove bread from pan; cool completely on wire rack.
+Bake 42-50 minutes or until top is golden brown.
+Remove bread from pan; cool completely on cooling rack.

 Dietary Fiber: 1g